*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 The Art Institute stop was a perfect spot to hop off because Millennium Park is right across the street.
 I walked around this area for at least an hour because pretty much all of Millennium Park is an art installation.
 It’s full of beautiful art like Cloud Gate (or The Bean), which creates stunning skewed views of the Chicago skyline with buildings varying in architectural styles.

-Taking uncrowded photos at Cloud Gate is difficult, the reflections of the Chicago skyline, blue skies, and wispy clouds, and even the people are beautiful.
+Taking uncrowded photos at Cloud Gate is difficult, but the reflections of the Chicago skyline, blue skies, and wispy clouds, and even the people are beautiful.
 I have to admit, I’m slightly obsessed with this Chicago landmark!

 Cloud Gate at AT&T Plaza in Millennium Park, Chicago